DevDrupal33/display_builder/docs/tests.md

 PW_TEST_CONNECT_WS_ENDPOINT=ws://127.0.0.1:3000/ npx playwright test --project=firefox
 ```

-Adpapt the other variable for an installed Drupal with a database.
+Adapt the other variable for an installed Drupal with a database.

 ### Run Tests Locally